tttest25/php_cam_project/readme.md

 *   20190507 - add  day of the week to caption
 *   20190220 -
 *   20190221 - to recreate videos create h264:acc  - mp4  with ffmpeg :
+*   20200221 - add filter by HH24 not for dd in video , too many videos

 for decode
 ```bash